 An invitee is someone who has the owner’s permission and enters a property for the owner’s benefit, such as a customer at a business.
 Invitees are owed the highest duties of care by property owners.
 These duties are the same as for licensees, plus an additional duty to inspect a property for unknown injury risks.

-To learn more about what is required for a valid premises liability claim in Vancouver, consult with an attorney at NW Injury Law Center for a free case review.
+To learn more about what is required for a valid premises liability claim in Vancouver, consult with Vancouver lawyer for personal injury victims at NW Injury Law Center for a free case review.